 An alternative for providing course materials could be:

 Please note: This guide does not provide legal advice.
-It is intented to give guidance about acceptable use of copyright protected materials.
+It is intended to give guidance about acceptable use of copyright protected materials.